outlawishhh/VoidFox/README.md

 # VoidFox
-A sleek dark new tab layout featuring structured quick-launch shortcuts.
+A dark-themed custom Firefox new tab page with structured quick-launch shortcuts and a minimal aesthetic.